If you are applying for this course from within the UK click Apply Now

 If your qualification is not listed above, please contact the Student Administration team at studentadmin@sunderland.ac.uk for further advice.

-If English is not your first language, please see our English language requirements.
+If English isn't your first language, please see our English language requirements.

 The annual, full-time fee for this course is:

-The part-time fee for this course is £6,935 per 120 credits.
+Tuition fees for part-time students are £7,145 per 90 credits.
 Please note that part-time courses are not available to international students who require a Student visa to study in the UK.

-Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.
+Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

-Build transferable skills and gain experience, to get career ready.
-Open job opportunities such as teaching, consultancy, TV and film production, new media, marketing and research, PR, advertising and more.
+Build transferable skills and gain experience to get career ready.
+Open job opportunities such as teaching, consultancy, TV and film production, new media, marketing and research, PR, advertising, and more.

-Recent graduates from Sunderland have gained jobs with employers such as BBC (including Radio 1), Channel 4, Sky TV, MTV, The Guardian, I Daniel Blake, Capital North East, regional newspapers and PR companies.
+Recent graduates from Sunderland have gained jobs with employers such as BBC (including Radio 1), Channel 4, Sky TV, MTV, The Guardian, I Daniel Blake, Capital North East, regional newspapers, and PR companies.

-You could choose to continue your studies on one of our Masters degrees such as MA Media Production (Film and Television) or MA Journalism.
+You could choose to continue your studies on one of our master's degrees such as MA Media Production (Film and Television) or MA Journalism.

 You can choose to undertake a number of practice modules throughout your course, which can include live briefs from clients from outside the University.
-Get the opportunity to gain production experience with independent production company Fulwell 73 and build up a portfolio of work to show future employers.
+Get the opportunity to gain production experience with independent production company, Fulwell 73, and build up a portfolio of work to show future employers.

 Many students get involved in Spark Sunderland, a community radio station based at the University.
-Students are responsible for all news-gathering, programme production and advertising.
-Spark has won many awards including four golds at the Student Radio Awards 2012, and holds the Nations and Regions Award for Best Radio Station in the North-East.
+Students are responsible for all news-gathering, programme production, and advertising.
+Spark has won many awards including four golds at the Student Radio Awards 2012, and holds the Nations and Regions Award for Best Radio Station in the North East.

-Work alongside BBC Newcastle Journalists in our mediaHUB, home to student-run websites covering sport, news, entertainment, fashion and Spark online magazine.
+Work alongside BBC Newcastle Journalists in our mediaHUB, home to student-run websites covering sport, news, entertainment, fashion, and Spark online magazine.

 Sunderland's daily newspaper, The Sunderland Echo, has a weekly page called 'On Campus' that is written entirely by students at the University.
-It’s an opportunity to find and research your own stories, take photographs, meet deadlines and see your name in print.
+It’s an opportunity to find and research your own stories, take photographs, meet deadlines, and see your name in print.

-Throughout the course, we invite guest speakers to run workshops and master classes that allow you to relate your learning to real-life opportunities.
+Throughout the course, we invite guest speakers to run workshops and masterclasses that allow you to relate your learning to real-life opportunities.